Stricks1/capstone-linter/README.md

 \$ mylinter.rb
 ```

-The linter will check throught all files of the folder you are in, get the .xml files from there, do the validations and display the errors you need to fix for each file!
+The linter will check through all files of the folder you are in, get the .xml files from there, do the validations, and display the errors you need to fix for each file!

 ## Built-With